steph-inners/steph-inners.github.io/index.md

 ## Recipes I make when my parents are over for dinner

 These recipes serve (at least) 4 people and still taste good with onions, garlic, and mushrooms removed (allergies are a bummer).
-I get garlic- and onion-free stocks, sauces and dressings from [Fody Foods](https://www.fodyfoods.com/)
+I get garlic-free and onion-free stocks, sauces and dressings from [Fody Foods](https://www.fodyfoods.com/)

 - Chicken saltimbocca; from Trisha’s Table; by Trisha Yearwood; pg 108
 - Fettuccine Alfredo with Salmon and asparagus; from The Joy of Cooking; by Irma S Rombauer, Marion Rombauer Becker, and Ethan Becker; pg 327